Vanilagy/Marbleland/docs/api.md

 assuming | `'none' \| 'gold' \| 'platinumquest'` | *Defaults to `'platinumquest'`.* If present, specifies the set of default assets to exclude from the archive.
 For example, if set to `'gold'`, all MBG default assets won't be included with the .zip.

 ### `GET` /api/level/{level-id}/info
-Returns the metadata for the given level in the form of [LevelInfo](#levelinfo).
+Returns the metadata for a given level in the form of [LevelInfo](#levelinfo).

 ### `GET` /api/level/{level-id}/extended-info
-Returns the extended information for the given level in the form of [ExtendedLevelInfo](#extendedlevelinfo).
+Returns the extended information for a given level in the form of [ExtendedLevelInfo](#extendedlevelinfo).

 ### `GET` /api/level/{level-id}/mission-info
 Returns the raw MissionData ScriptObject of the .mis file as a `Record<string, string | string[]>`.

 ### `GET` /api/level/{level-id}/packs
-Returns a list of packs the given level appears in as an array of [PackInfo](#packinfo).
+Returns a list of packs a given level appears in as an array of [PackInfo](#packinfo).
 ### `POST` /api/level/upload
 **Requires [authentication](#authentication).** Uploads a .zip archive containing a level and primes it for submission.